 - Operating Systems: Windows Vista, 7, or 8.

-- I tried to restore a backup and got a message that the restore failed and that the data is corrupt.
+- I tried to restore a backup and got a message that the restore failed and that the data was corrupt.

 - Message: The file already exists.
-Replace existing file?
+Replace the existing file?

-- Get a not responding message while creating backup
+- Get a not responding message while creating a backup

 - Displays Error: “Backup failed.
-Unable to open a file to be backed up” and then another error window Backup unsuccessful.” when backing up one company; another can company in the same location can be backed up.
+Unable to open a file to be backed up” and then another error window Backup unsuccessful,” when backing up one company; another company in the same location can be backed up.

-- When creating a backup, the not responding message usually occurs because the SAJ folder is too large because backup files are being created there.
+- When creating a backup, the not responding message usually occurs because the SAJ folder is too large.
+After all, backup files are being created there.

 - As backups are stored in the SAJ, each consecutive backup will include the previous backup, resulting in exponentially larger backups.